Creating your own SVG images

 Learn how to make your own custom SVGs that draw perfectly in VideoScribe

-Please noteWith Adobe Illustrator 28.6, Adobe has made some changes to the way the software saves SVG files.
-If you're creating images for the desktop version of VideoScribe, we'd recommend using an earlier Illustrator version than this one.
-The browser version of VideoScribe is unaffected by these changes.
+Please note: With Adobe Illustrator 28.6, Adobe has made some changes to the way the software saves SVG files.
+If you're creating images for VideoScribe Legacy, we'd recommend using an earlier version of Illustrator.
+Our current version of VideoScribe is unaffected by these changes.

 If you're using Adobe Illustrator you can read our blog post on how to make an SVG for VideoScribe in Adobe Illustrator or view our video below: